Your Pre-Tax Season Tune-Up

-We’re usually talking to you about how you can blow your tax return, but today we’re reminding you to be responsible.
+We’re usually talking to you about how you can blow your tax return, but today we're reminding you to be responsible.
 Take some time during the weekend for a quick financial tune-up of sorts.
-Because even though the IRS just extended the filing deadline by a month, now's the time to do it.
+Because even though tax day is still well over a month away, the IRS just announced that they have already issued tax refunds to nearly 3 million Americans.
+Why wait when you could get that tax refund early?
 But filing your return can be, at best, annoyingly dull and, at worst, frighteningly daunting.
 No one wants to pay more than they need to but you certainly don't want to screw up, especially if you're not familiar with the current rules and regulations.

 According to Bill Smith, managing director of financial consulting firm CBIZ, you don't want to be late when it comes to filing your return.
 If you're hesitant because you don't think you'll be able to pay, know that you can always request a deferment or payment plan.
 The penalty you'll be hit with for failing to file is far more than the penalty for failing to pay.
 Smith says that while there is no failure-to-file penalty on returns that are due a refund, you shouldn't procrastinate.
 After three years, all refunds are forfeited.